hayden-erickson/writing/we_live_on_hope.md

 	effective solution.
 If we are to survive, we must use this ability to keep ourselves out of harm's way and ultimately live happier lives.

-		Another trait we have as humans is sympathy[^2].
+		Another trait we have as humans is sympathy.
 When we imagine a situation with a negative outcome, we feel bad because we see ourselves feeling bad or suffering.
 When we imagine a situation with a positive outcome, we feel good.
 	Therefore, to make ourselve feel good, we can imagine a positive situation happening.
-Hope [^1] then is what allows us to survive as humans.
+Hope  then is what allows us to survive as humans.
 We figure out what it is that would make us the happiest and then we Hope for it to happen.
 	The good feelings that Hope produces create our motivation and drive action.